5 Steps to Make Next School Year Even Better

 Barry Saide takes notes constantly.

-The fifth-grade teacher in Bernards Township, New Jersey, jots down ideas about which strategies are particularly engaging to students, which lessons don’t seem to connect and what he might to differently the next time around.
+This teacher in Bernards Township, New Jersey, jots down ideas about which strategies are particularly engaging to students, which lessons don’t seem to connect and what he might to differently the next time around.
 “By the time 9 1/2 months have gone by, I have a laundry list of information,” Saide says.
 “Then, all I need to do is go through my lesson plans and my notes, and I have a wealth of data to say, ‘What grade would I give myself?’”

 This reflection is essential for professional growth and can provide more meaningful lessons than even the best teaching workshops, says Alisa Simeral, co-author of “Teach, Reflect, Learn: Building Your Capacity for Success in the Classroom.”